lazarow/maxmodels-build-II/README.md

 # maxmodels (build II)

+This project is an extended version of the original [maxmodels](https://github.com/lazarow/maxmodels).
+While it builds upon the ideas and features from the previous version, Build II includes major changes that set it apart from earlier releases.

 ## Installation and compiling

-To build **maxmodels 2**, you'll need a working C++20 compiler, GNU make, and access to the CPLEX library (headers and static library).
+To build **maxmodels (build II)**, you'll need a working C++20 compiler, GNU make, and access to the CPLEX library (headers and static library).
 The build process also uses two git submodules for dependencies.

 ### 1. Clone the repository